Sherifrax/ITSM/README.md

 # Trojan Dashboard

 Trojan Dashboard is a modern, data-driven admin dashboard built with **React** and **Tailwind CSS**.
-It provides a comprehensive interface for managing and monitoring various aspects of the Trojan system, including URL mappings, blocked IPs, request logs, and user management.
+It provides a comprehensive interface for managing and monitoring laptop requests within the Trojan system, along with user authentication and state management.

 ## Overview

-This project offers a clean and responsive admin panel designed to help administrators efficiently manage and analyze data related to Trojan operations.
-The dashboard includes multiple modules and components to facilitate monitoring, control, and reporting.
+This project offers a clean and responsive admin panel designed to help administrators efficiently manage and analyze laptop request data.
+The dashboard includes modules and components to facilitate request submission, approval workflows, and user management.

 ### Key Features

-- URL Mapping management
-- Blocked IP list and controls
-- Request logging and analysis
+- Laptop Request management with submission and tracking
-- User management and authentication
+- User authentication and authorization
 - Responsive and accessible UI built with React and Tailwind CSS
 - Dark mode support
-- Modular and extensible architecture
+- Modular and extensible architecture with reusable UI components
+- State management using a centralized store
+- API service integrations for backend communication

 ## Installation